 "He's a really good teammate.
 He's respectful and loyal, someone I can call a brother."

-Telesco evaluated Te'o that way and said it's the primary area of focus, even when issues come up with players that have nothing to do with their football ability.
+Telesco was able to evaluate Te'o that way and said it's the primary area of focus, even when issues come up with players that have nothing to do with their football ability.

 "The overriding factor is always, can the player play?
 And then [you have to] make sure you put him in the right situation," Telesco said.
 "I talked [earlier] about [Chargers running back] Danny Woodhead and his passion for the game, and that’s all important.
 But in the end, you have to be able to play football in this league."